Patryk27/strolle/README.md

 $ cargo run --release --example demo
 ```

-Shows a dungeon tech demo, as in the render above.
+Shows a dungeon tech demo, as in the example above.

-Use WASD to move and mouse to navigate the camera; extra controls include:
+Use WASD to move and mouse to navigate the camera - extra controls include:

 - F: Toggle flashlight,
 - H/L: Adjust sun's azimuth,
 - J/K: Adjust sun's altitude,
-- T: Disable textures,
+- T: Remove textures,
 - 1: Switch camera back to the default mode,
 - 2: Show direct lightning only,
 - 3: Show indirect diffuse lightning only,